-- o For ALL harvested elk in all GMUs, amputate all four legs above the dewclaw and leave them on-site this will minimize the chance of the bacteria spreading. - o IF the hooves look malformed to you, please record a GPS coordinate of the harvest location and report the deformed hooves to Kim Sager-Fradkin at LEKT Natural Resources.
-This will allow us to examine the hooves and, if collected in time, send a sample to the Washington State diagnostics laboratory. - o The meat of affected elk is generally safe to eat, but should be inspected first.
+- For ALL harvested elk in all GMUs, amputate all four legs above the dewclaw and leave them on-site this will minimize the chance of the bacteria spreading. - IF the hooves look malformed to you, please record a GPS coordinate of the harvest location and report the deformed hooves to Kim Sager-Fradkin at LEKT Natural Resources.
+This will allow us to examine the hooves and, if collected in time, send a sample to the Washington State diagnostics laboratory. - The meat of affected elk is generally safe to eat, but should be inspected first.

-HARVEST OF TAGGED ANIMALS:
+• HARVEST OF TAGGED ANIMALS:

 If you harvest a radio-collared or tagged animal, please notify Kim Sager-Fradkin at LEKT Natural Resources.
-It is perfectly legal- we just want to know where you harvested the animal.
-Thank you.
+It is perfectly legal to harvest a tagged or collared animal, but it is important to our wildlife management that we know where.